Deepak1415/dwitter/README.md

 # Ruby on Rails Application: Dwitter

-This is a twitter like application built in Ruby on Rails.
+This is a twitter like application built using Ruby on Rails.

 by Deepak